-The New Republic has named The Missing Year of Juan Salvatierra by Pedro Mairal one of the Best Books of 2013!
+The New Republic has named The Missing Year of Juan Salvatierra by Pedro Mairal one of the Best Books!

 “Narration and evocation perform a savory duet in the Argentine novelist Pedro Mairal’s story of an idiosyncratic artist’s immense autobiographical murals and a son’s quietly impassioned efforts to do justice to his late father and his work.
 This surefooted exploration of the painter as a quixotic dreamer gives a South American twist to Balzac’s Unknown Masterpiece, with the seventeenth-century Parisian genius of the Frenchman’s classic tale replaced by a twentieth-century Argentine provincial whose work has come to the attention of a major European museum.
 Mairal’s quickening prose moves from the ordinary to the opulent and back again without skipping a beat.
 The Missing Year of Juan Salvatierrea will surely leave some readers thinking of Henry James’s tragicomic accounts of the artist’s life,” writes art critic Jed Perl.